 For breastfeeding babies – Nurse them more frequently than normal.
-They usually stop taking or take very less feed because babies don’t know how to breathe through their mouths when they are congested.
+They usually stop taking or take very little feed because babies don’t know how to breathe through their mouths when congested.
 They couldn’t latch for a long time as in normal conditions.

 A humidifier releases moisture in the air that helps loosen the mucus, making it less hard to breathe with a stuffy nose.

 My kids’ pediatrician always recommends having a humidifier in the main area or baby’s nursery if you have an infant.

 Keep in mind; humidifiers require frequent cleaning – otherwise, the foam inside gets mold.
 Also, you have to make sure your room or house has a proper ventilation system.

 3. Medication: Zyrtec/ Benedryl /Tylenol

 Zyrtec is non-drowsy, works for 24 hours, whereas Benadryl has drowsiness and works for about 4 to 6 hours.
 For some children, Benedryl helps with sleep, but some kids get hyper and irritated.
 Always watch for any concerning signs after medication doses.

 Tylenol is a fever reducer, over the counter medicine, and considered safe for babies.
 You need a Tylenol dose every 4 to 6 hours as prescribed by the doctor.

 Always ask your pediatrician about medication and how safe it is according to your child’s age and the dosage you need.

 Have your child wash hands frequently.
 Bathing your child every day, especially after outdoor activities, should help.
 This will help pollen or dust get washed away.